davidwhogg/HoneyComb/README.md

 "The world" is itself a large set of continuous functions (fields) of space, time, momentum, and so on.
-The world has an essentially infinite number of degrees of freedom, but the things we *need* to know about it are in many cases quite limited.
+The world has an essentially infinite number of degrees of freedom, while the observations are always limited in number and signal-to-noise.
+However, the things we *need* to know about the world are in many cases quite limited.
-Good data analysis will infer what we need to infer but avoid estimating all the details of the the continuous fields.
+Good data analysis will infer what we need to infer but avoid estimating all the details of all the continuous fields.